RajDesai-18/RajDesai-18/README.md

 I'm [Raj](https://www.linkedin.com/in/rajdesai18/), a software engineer based in Dallas.

-I build things I wish existed.
+I like building things around real problems.

-If an idea pops into my head and it solves a real problem, I'll plan it, build it, and ship it.
+If something bugs me enough, I'll plan it, build it, and ship it.

 My main tech stack is Python, TypeScript, React, Next.js, Node.js, and FastAPI.